zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

     }

 `ln_list` provides a macro for the convinence of traversing the list in order.
-However, no list alternation shall be done when using this macro:

     :::c
     /* list is a ln_list of element type ln_op */